HOW TO MEASURE KITCHEN COUNTERS & PRICE YOUR OWN JOB

 3 Simple Steps

-STEP 1 - Find or borrow a tape measure, or spend $5 at any hardware or big-box store.
+STEP 1 - Find or borrow a tape measure, or spend $5 at a hardware or box store.

-*An Area is a counter section that forms a square or a rectangle.
-For L-shaped counters, one leg is Area "1", and the other leg is Area “2” (like the drawing above).
+*An Area is a counter section forming a square or a rectangle.
+For L-shaped counters, the 1st leg is Area 1, and the 2nd is Area 2 (like the drawing above).

-Extend angled areas to form them into either rectangles or squares (see the drawing just above).
+Extend angled areas to form rectangles or squares (see the drawing just above).

 STEP 3 - Length x depth of each Area = square inches.
-Divide by 144 to get sq ft (SF).
+Divide by 144 to get square feet (SF).

 HERE'S AN EXAMPLE: